WeegeeNumbuh1/FlightGazer/README.md

 - Easily update to latest builds here on Github
   - Automagically migrate settings, even if new options appear or are removed in the future
 - Can be configured to run automatically inside `tmux`
+- 🆕 Program state is available in a json file for use elsewhere
 - Robust and hard-to-break 🤞
 - Constant development
 - Adequate documentation